AbhiMGame/Player-Selection-System/README.md

 # Architecture
 MVC
 This project follows the Model-View-Controller (MVC) architecture pattern to separate concerns and make the codebase more modular and maintainable.

-Model: The PlayerDataScriptableObject holds player data, including image, name, attributes, and experience.
-View: The PlayerRowUI and PlayerSlotManager classes are responsible for rendering player data on the screen.
-Controller: The PlayerListManager and PlayerSlotManager manage the player data and handle user interactions like selecting and saving players.